How to Restrict Content in WordPress to Specific Users

 Method 1: How To Restrict Individual WordPress Pages

-If you only have a few pages on your website that you want to restrict, you can easily restrict them using ProfilePress.
-If you want to restrict most pages on your website and only make some pages public, read the third method below.
+If you want to restrict only a few WordPress pages on your website, you can easily do so using ProfilePress.
+If you’re going to restrict most pages on your website and only make some pages public, read the third method below.

 After installing the ProfilePress plugin, navigate to the Content Protection section of ProfilePress settings.
 Then click the ‘Add a Protection Rule’ button: